 The northeastern portion of the Secondary Plan area is bound by Highway 7 to the south and east, CN Rail to the west and Rivermede Road to the north.
 The West Don River and surrounding natural areas run north-south bisecting this area.
-The parcel adjacent to the corner of Highway 7 and the GO Rail line is largely vacant.
-The northern portion of the area is mainly characterized by employment uses with connections onto Highway 7 and Rivermede Road through Ortona Court and North Rivermede Road.
+The parcel adjacent to the corner of Highway 7 and CN Rail is largely vacant.
+The northern portion of the area is mainly characterized by employment uses with connections onto Highway 7 and Rivermede Road through Orthona Court and North Rivermede Road.
 The employment uses continue onto the northwestern portion of the Secondary Plan area with access to Bowes Road to the west, Rivermede Road to the north and Highway 7 to the south.

-The properties on the southwest corner of Highway 7 and the GO Rail are mainly characterized by lowdensity residential and retail uses all with access from Highway 7.
+The properties on the southwest corner of Highway 7 and the CN Rail are mainly characterized by low-density residential and retail uses all with access from Highway 7.
 There is also a small tributary running parallel to Highway 7.
-On the southeast corner of Highway 7 and the GO Rail, there are small retail/ employment establishments along Highway 7.
+On the southeast corner of Highway 7 and the CN Rail, there are small retail establishments along Highway 7.
 The West Don River and related natural areas traverses the eastern portion of this area.
 The southern portion of the area is owned by the Ministry of Transportation and is largely vacant.
 It is also the location of a future station in support of the 407 Transitway as identified in a 2011 approved Ministry of Transportation Environmental Assessment, Environmental Project Review Report.

-Under OPA 660, the lands within 400m of the intersection of Highway 7 and the GO Rail, as well as lands approximately 200m north and south of Regional Road 7 are designated as "Prestige Areas - Centres and Avenue Seven Corridor."
+Under the currently enforced OPA 660, the lands within 400m from the intersection of Highway 7 and the CN rail, as well as lands approximately 200m north and south of Regional Road 7 are designated as "Prestige Areas - Centres and Avenue Seven Corridor."
 This land use designation allows for a mix of uses including office, business, retail, high density residential, institutional and civic uses.
-As mentioned in the previous section, the high density residential use was deferred until a municipal comprehensive review is completed addressing the criteria of employment land conversions.
+As mentioned in the previous section, the high density residential use has been deferred until a municipal comprehensive review is completed addressing the criteria of employment land conversions.
 VOP 2010 represents the municipal comprehensive review outlined in OPA 660.
-Approval of this Secondary Plan would replace the need for a Tertiary Plan under OPA 660.